Demonstrative: Demonstrative series in other languages

 Some forms of Spanish (Caribbean Spanish, Andalusian Spanish, etc.) also occasionally employ ello, which is an archaic survival of the neuter pronoun from Latin illud.

 Neuter demonstratives refer to ideas of indeterminate gender, such as abstractions and groups of heterogeneous objects, and has a limited agreement in Portuguese, for example, "all of that" can be translated as "todo aquele" (m), "toda aquela" (f) or "tudo aquilo" (n) in Portuguese, although the neuter forms require a masculine adjective agreement: "Tudo (n) aquilo (n) está quebrado (m)" (All of that is broken).

 Classical Chinese had three main demonstrative pronouns: proximal 此 (this), distal 彼 (that), and distance-neutral 是 (this or that).
 The frequent use of 是 as a resumptive demonstrative pronoun that reasserted the subject before a noun predicate caused it to develop into its colloquial use as a copula by the Han period and subsequently its standard use as a copula in Modern Standard Chinese.
 Modern Mandarin has two main demonstratives, proximal 這/这 and distal 那; its use of the three Classical demonstratives has become mostly idiomatic, although 此 continues to be used with some frequency in modern written Chinese.
 Cantonese uses proximal 呢 and distal 嗰 instead of 這 and 那, respectively.

+Similarly, Northern Wu languages tend to also have a distance-neutral demonstrative 搿, which is etymologically a checked-tone derivation of 個.
+In lects such as Shanghainese, distance-based demonstratives exist, but are only used constrastively.
+Suzhounese, on the other hand, has several demonstratives that form a two-way contrast, but also have 搿, which is neutral.

 Hungarian has two spatial demonstratives: ez (this) and az (that).
 These inflect for number and case even in attributive position (attributes usually remain uninflected in Hungarian) with possible orthographic changes; e.g., ezzel (with this), abban (in that).
 A third degree of deixis is also possible in Hungarian, with the help of the am- prefix: amaz (that there).
 The use of this, however, is emphatic (when the speaker wishes to emphasize the distance) and not mandatory.